-An example of the XML conforming to the structures is shown in the first figure that follows.
-This figure shows the higher-level structure consisting of the catalogue header elements (gmx:name through requirementType), followed by exemplary display plane and predefined product combinations.
-The lower-level containers features, drawingInstructions, and suppressedFeatureLayers are shown expanded in subsequent figures.
+An example of the XML conforming to the structures is shown in Figure 11-9.
+This figure shows the higher-level structure consisting of the catalogue header elements (cat:name through requirementType), followed by exemplary display plane and predefined product combinations.
+The lower-level containers features, drawingInstructions, and suppressedFeatureLayers are shown expanded in Figure 11-10 and Figure 11-11.